Written by Drew Edwards

 David Baladeon does an excellent job drawing this story, able to draw beautiful women and horrible monsters equally well.
 The art just leaps off the page, I was very impressed with his work here.

-This issue also include and extra 22-page story called SOLOMON X, also written by Drew, and draw by series regular Sergio Calvert.
-Brainchild returns, and attempts to get revenge on Solomon, by sicking a masked man armed with a knife that can kill even him after him.
+This issue also includes an extra 22-page story called SOLOMON X, also written by Drew, and drawn by series regular Sergio Calvert.
+Brainchild returns, and attempts to get revenge on Solomon by sicking a masked man armed with a knife that can kill even him after him.
 This is a story that has several twists and turns, including time travel, before it’s over.
-It’s good stuff, and could be an issue all by itself.
-But combined with the main story, this issue gives you around 60 pages of entertainment, all for just $1.99!
+It’s good stuff and could be an issue all by itself.
+But combined with the main story, this issue gives you around 60 pages of entertainment, all for free!
 Can’t beat that.